github/explore/docs/API.md

 (if applicable) GitHub username of the person and/or organization that authored the collection.

 ### display_name
 (required) The collection name that will be displayed on its page (ex. `How to choose (and contribute to) your first open source project`).
 Should use proper noun capitalization.
-Emoji are not allowed.
+Emojis are not allowed.

 ### The body of your document
 (required) A longer description of the collection, which will appear on its page.
 Must be 1,000 characters or less.
 Some Markdown is allowed, such as links.
 Emoji are allowed.